andrewt0301/hse-acos-course/docs/part2os/08_IPC/lecture.md

 ```

 ## Tasks

+Please use the C language and the POSIX thread library.

 1. Write a multithreaded program that calculates various statistical values
    for a list of numbers.
 This program will be passed a series of numbers